 Sealed and can be subclasses.

 Subclass a built-in type to extend the operations that you can perform on a particular class of data.
-For example, when you want to:
+For instance , when you want to:

 Define unique operations to perform on class data.